tknapen/tknapen.github.io/_resources/pythonic.markdown

 - never hardcode any numbers in your code.
 Values used in an analysis should propagate from function arguments and/or come from a .yml file containing the settings of your analysis or experiment.
 - use [pep8](https://pep8.org). no discussion.
-- the names of variables, classes, and functions/methods should be descriptive.
-The reader should immediately understand what your code does.
+- the names of variables, classes, and functions/methods should be descriptive, unambiguous, and correct.
+The reader should immediately understand what your code does from the name's implications as to types of inputs, outputs, etc.
 - always use docstrings, following [pep257](https://www.python.org/dev/peps/pep-0257/).
 Keep them up to date.
 - use git, preferably in a [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)-type setup
 - .....